seansfkelley/seansfkelley.github.io/_posts/2021-05-17-literate-focaccia.md

 - 80 grams lukewarm water
 - 5 grams salt

 until salt is dissolved.
 Pour the brine over the dough to fill dimples.
-Proof focaccia for 45 minutes until the dough is light and bubbly.
+Proof focaccia until light and bubbly, about 45 minutes.

 {% endliterate_recipe_step %}
 {% literate_recipe_step wait="30m" duration="1m" %}

-Adjust rack to center position and preheat oven to 450°F (235°C).
-If you have a baking stone, place it on rack.
-Otherwise, invert another sturdy baking sheet and place on rack.
-Allow to preheat with the oven until very hot, before proceeding with baking.
+Adjust oven rack to center position.

+If you prefer a crispy bottom, place a baking stone or inverted, sturdy baking sheet on the rack and allow it to preheat with the oven until very hot.
+If you prefer a soft bottom, place another rack below the first and put an empty baking sheet on it to insulate the upper rack from the heat source below.

+Preheat oven to 450°F (235°C).

 {% endliterate_recipe_step %}
 {% literate_recipe_step wait="15m" duration="1m" %}